 BACP offers free Business Education Workshops every Wednesday and Friday.
-The classes are open to the public and hosted at City Hall, 121 N. LaSalle St., in Room 805.
+The classes are open to the public and hosted at City Hall, 121 N. LaSalle St., in Room 805 and 1103.
 Class topics focus on start-up operations, financing, marketing, social media and more.
 Classes are taught by industry professionals, not for profit agencies, and city employees.
 Business Workshop and additional videos can be found here.

 Advanced Business Education Programs

 There are several advanced business education programs in Chicago that provide guidance to existing businesses.
 These programs help business owners generate job growth and business expansion, and often include mentorship opportunities.

 Small Business Center on the Road

 The City of Chicago's Office of New Americans and BACP invite small business owners and entrepreneurs to a series of free expos offering business resources on financing, licensing process, tax laws and business networking.
 More information can be found at the Expo Page.
 Also, you can take a look at the Small Business Center on the Road highlight video.

 The Business Start-Up Certificate Program is free to all and designed to expose the entrepreneur and veteran business owner to the essential elements of a successful business at any phase of their business idea.
 If you are thinking about starting a business, if you want to license your business, or if your focus is expanding your business; enroll in the Business Start-Up Certificate Program!

 The certificate program’s curriculum in conjunction with our free business workshops provides the fundamentals needed to help you get a jump start to success in your business ventures by offering the basics in the following: planning, financing, marketing, legal, licensing, inspection, technology, operations and networking at our City of Chicago small business expos.